Skip to main content

 Then keep moving in the same sequence.
 Step 1 covers operational control and access risk.
 Step 2 covers money exposure and risk transfer.
 Step 3 covers ownership, license scope, and IP boundaries.
 If you want a companion read, this pairs well with our guide on How to Structure an LLC Operating Agreement for a Multi-Member Partnership.

 Start here if you need to know whether a vendor can interrupt your operations.
-In these excerpts, your right to use the product is explicitly limited and revocable, so continuity stays conditional unless the rest of the contract package says otherwise.
+If the applicable terms make your right to use the product limited and revocable, continuity stays conditional unless the rest of the contract package says otherwise.

 Look first at how long access lasts and what can interrupt it.
 Do not rely on the clickthrough alone.
 Confirm the controlling Proposal/Order, because that document may define term length and usage scope.
 It may also set a default of 12 months from the Effective Date when no duration is stated.